|C-7 Home Page C-7 News Consignment Library Products & Services Product Lines Order Search C7.com|

 Carl Zeiss - A History Of A Most Respected Name In Optics

 Carl Friedrich Zeiss (b.
 11 September 1816 in Weimar - d.
-3 December 1888 in Jena) grew up apprenticed in the shop of Dr. Friedrich Körner, becoming well familiar with the operation of fine tools and machinery to make microscopes and scientific instruments.
+3 December 1888 in Jena) grew up apprenticed in the shop of Dr. Friedrich Körner, becoming well familiar with the operation of fine tools and machinery that were used to make microscopes and other scientific instruments.
 Körner was a machinist who provided such instruments to the German court.
 Zeiss attended lectures at the University of Jena where he studied mathematics, physics, anthropology, mineralogy, and optics.
-He traveled as a journeyman for some years and completed his practicals at the Physiological Institute in Jena under Professor Schleiden.
-On 10 May 1846 Carl Zeiss submitted the required application to the Weimar authority requesting permission to open a mechanical workshop.
-After this was approved Carl Zeiss opened on 17 November 1846 at Neugasse 7, Jena on the Saale River in the district of Thuringia in Germany for the production of simple microscopes, measuring instruments, and other precise optical and mechanical instruments.
-In the first year of operation he sold twenty-three microscopes, not bad considering the state of the economy and his not being well known at the time.
+He traveled as a journeyman for some years and completed his practicals (exams) at the Physiological Institute in Jena under Professor Schleiden.

-offering simple microscopes and in 1857 introducing the first compound microscope (employing an objective and an eyepiece), the “Stand I”.
+In September 1847 Zeiss moved to a larger facility at Wagnergasse 32 and hired his first apprentice.
+Among his customers was the University of Jena for whom he made and repairs scientific equipment.
+Zeiss began to make improvements in microscopes, offering simple microscopes and in 1857 introducing the first compound microscope (employing both an objective lens and an eyepiece), the “Stand I”.
 In 1861 Zeiss compound microscopes are declared to be “among the most excellent instruments made in Germany” and he is awarded a Gold medal at the Thuringian Industrial Exhibition.

-In 1866 the 1,000th new Zeiss microscope is delivered; the Carl Zeiss shop is now recognized throughout European scientific circles for the fine qualities of its microscopes.
+In 1866 the 1,000th new Carl Zeiss microscope is delivered; the Carl Zeiss shop is now recognized throughout European scientific circles for the fine qualities of its microscopes.

 Above: Carl Zeiss Jena microscope Nr.
 602/1291.
 The 1291st microscope, and their 602nd compound instrument made by Zeiss.